RedHatInsights/approval-api-client-ruby/docs/TemplateApi.md

 api_instance = ApprovalApiClient::TemplateApi.new
 opts = {
-  limit: 20, # Integer | How many items to return at one time (max 1000)
+  limit: 100, # Integer | How many items to return at one time (max 1000)
-  offset: 0 # Integer | Starting Offset
+  offset: 0, # Integer | Starting Offset
+  filter: nil # Object | Filter for querying collections.
 }

 begin